Olympics-Medal chomp grosses out Japan and riles Toyota | Entertainment

 - Japan

-An official at Nagoya city hall said Kawamura had not released a response to the criticism from Toyota, which owns the Red Terriers softball team that Goto plays for, and dominates the economy of the region in central Japan where the city is located.
-The mayor's apparent disregard for coronavirus etiquette in a country where mask-wearing is common, even in stifling summer heat, comes as COVID-19 cases spike in Japan as the more infectious Delta variant spreads.
+"I forgot my position as Nagoya mayor and acted in an extremely inappropriate way.
+I am fully aware that I should reflect on that," Kawamura said in a televised apology after Toyota released its statement.
+His apparent disregard for coronavirus etiquette in a country where mask-wearing is common, even in stifling summer heat, comes as COVID-19 cases spike in Japan as the more infectious Delta variant spreads.

 Kawamura, who has courted controversy before for trying to shut down an exhibition on women forced to work in Japanese army brothels during World War Two, was re-elected in April for a fourth term.